Every day I help people enjoy their lives with their horses, whether that’s happy hacking or horse trials.

 We will review your progress together and decide whether you need further behavioural support, which may be face to face or via Skype, email or phone.

-Further stages if needed are charged at £55/one hour session.
+Further stages if needed are charged at £65/one hour session.
 Additional support will always be discussed and agreed with you.

 Complex or serious behavioural disorders, or where you need further support, may often require between one and three additional follow up visits; these will be agreed with you and the final decision is always yours.

-I cover the whole of the UK for equine cases.
+I cover the whole of the UK for equine cases and I can travel internationally to advise you how to resolve your horse behaviour problem.

 Deposits are payable in advance by bank transfer and the balance is payable after the first visit.